fc-io/react-for-beginners/week_01 – Intro/week_01_b_assignments.md

 (Calculator and TODO-app too large of a project at this stage.)

 ~~Your idea should later on be added to a github repo (we will go about how to use git and github next week).~~

-Your idea should later be added to your project and the github repo.
+Your idea should be added to your github repo for Week 1/Assignment 1.

 ## Assignment – Styling of First Personal React Project

 Find a visual style to use for your "First idea"-app.
 A suggestion is to pick something from https://dribbble.com/tags/free.
-Typeface, colors and icons would be something for you to modify if you like, but other that that your app should match the design you pick very closely.
+Typeface, colors and icons ~~would~~ can be something for you to modify if you like, but other that that your app should match the design you pick very closely.

 ~~Also to be included in you github repo later on (for now you can save a link for yourself).~~

-Your idea should later be added to your project and the github repo.
+Your idea should be added to your github repo for Week 1/Assignment 1.

 ## For next week